Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX on Multigraphs or For a Small Number of Agents

 \begin{lemma} Let $\X$ be a partial allocation such that (i) $\X$ is $2/3$-EFX, (ii) each agent has at most one critical good, and (iii) no good is critical for more than one agent.
 Then $\UCG(\X, G(\X))$ returns, in polynomial time, a partial allocation $\X'$ that is $2/3$-EFX and in which no agent has a critical good. \end{lemma}

 \begin{proof}

 First we argue that $\X'$ can be obtained in polynomial time.
-To see this, recall that \ACR runs in polynomial time (\cref{obs:all-cycle-resolution-running-time}), as does $\PR$.
+To see this, recall that \ACR runs in polynomial time {on the standard envy graph} (\cref{obs:all-cycle-resolution-running-time}), as does $\PR$.
 With respect to the while loop of $\UCG(\X,G)$, note that in each iteration, the number of goods in the pool $\PP(\X)$ decreases, as one critical good is allocated to some agent, and no goods are ever returned to $\PP(\X)$.
 This implies that the algorithm will terminate after at most $m$ iterations of the while loop.
 Clearly, each iteration here runs in polynomial time.

 The fact that in $\X'$ there are no agents with critical goods is an immediate consequence of the algorithm \UCG terminating.
 We next argue that $\X'$ is $2/3$-EFX.
 We will prove by induction that properties (i), (ii), and (iii) of the statement of the lemma hold at every iteration right before the condition of the \emph{while} loop of \UCG is checked.
 Then, the properties will also hold at the termination of the execution of $\UCG(\X,G(\X))$; this is enough to establish that $\X'$ is $2/3$-EFX, as this is property (i).